rozek/banglejs-2-activities/README.md

 <br clear="left">
 &nbsp;<br>

-The "Label" component additionally supports a `bold` option which may be set to `true` if bold text is needed.
-As a consequence, the given text is drawn four times - once at the original x,y coordinates, and then again with an offset of 1 pixel in any direction.
-This approach is not really efficient, but produces a reasonably good looking effect independent of the font used...
+If `bold` is set to `true`, the given text is drawn four times - once at the original x,y coordinates, and then again with an offset of 1 pixel in any direction.
+This implementation is not really efficient, but produces a reasonably good looking effect independent of the currently used font.

 ## Analog Clock Faces ##